-Telecommunications and networking use various mechanisms, devices, software and protocols that are interrelated and integrated.
+Telecommunications and network security use various mechanisms, devices, software and protocols that are interrelated and integrated.

-Networking is one of the more complex topics in the computer field, mainly because so many components are involved.
-A network administrator or engineer must know how to configure networking software, protocols and services, and devices; deal with interoperability issues; install, configure and interface with telecommunication software and devices; and troubleshoot effectively.
+Network security is one of the more complex topics in the computer field, mainly because so many components are involved.
+A network administrator or engineer must know how to configure networking software, protocols and services and devices; deal with interoperability issues; install, configure and interface with telecommunication software and devices; and troubleshoot effectively.
 A security professional must understand these issues and the vulnerabilities that can arise within the network.

-In this CISSP Essentials Security School lesson, Domain 5, Telecommunications and Networking, expert CISSP exam trainer Shon Harris details the key topics students need to know to pass the CISSP exam.
-Before watching the special Domain 5, Telecommunications and Networking video below, it's recommended that students first read the Domain 5 spotlight article, which provides an overview of the concepts presented in the video, such as protocol and stack models, including OSI, TCP/IP, abstraction layers, associated protocols and their relationships to each other; core technologies like network topology, LAN, MAN, WAN, cabling and data transmission types, network and telecommunications devices and services, and Web-based intranet and extranet Web technologies; network components and services, devices and resource management; and extension technologies covering remote access methods and wireless technologies.
+In this CISSP Essentials Security School lesson, Domain 5, Telecommunications and Network Security, expert CISSP exam trainer Shon Harris details the key topics students need to know to pass the CISSP exam.
+Before watching the special Domain 5, Telecommunications and Network Security video below, it's recommended that students read the Domain 5 spotlight article, which provides an overview of the concepts presented in the video, such as protocol and stack models, including OSI, abstraction layers, associated protocols and their relationships to each other; core technologies like network topology, LAN, MAN, WAN, cabling and data transmission types, network and telecommunications devices and services, and Web-based intranet and extranet Web technologies; network components and services, devices and resource management; and extension technologies covering remote access methods and wireless technologies.

-After watching the video, test your comprehension of this material with our Domain 5, Telecommunications and Networking quiz.
+After watching the video, test your comprehension of this material with our Domain 5, Telecommunications and Network Security quiz.
 Upon completion, return to the CISSP Essentials Security School table of contents to select your next lesson.

 About Shon Harris: